Coding For Everyone: Accessibility in Web Development.

 - utilize headings and proper HTML structure to create a logical document outline for screen readers.

-- allow users to adjust font size for optimal viewing. - Hearing impairments.
+- allow users to adjust font size for optimal viewing.

 Users with hearing impairments like deafness benefit from visual cues and transcripts.
 Websites must: